 How Many People Work Doubles?
 A Look at the World’s Most Exhausted Workforce

-The kind of early that doesn’t feel like nighttime so much as the end of a chapter.
+It’s early.
+Like the kind of early that doesn’t feel like nighttime so much as the end of a chapter.

 I’m exhausted, a little dazed, and a little curious.